Free Transcribing Tools For Guitarists

 Power Tab Editor

-I’ve used Power Tab Editor for coming over 10 years (yep, that long!) and it’s one of the best free transcribing tools for guitarists available.
+I’ve used Power Tab Editor for over 10 years (yes, that long!) and it’s one of the best free transcribing tools for guitarists available.

 The best part is it’s easy to use and FREE – check it out: Power Tab Editor